Hosts: sweet cherry (primarily)

 - Other practices, such as weed control, maintaining a balanced soil pH, and pruning only in dry weather have all been shown to minimize disease.

-- Apply a copper-based fungicide in fall during or soon after leaf drop.
+- Apply a copper-based fungicide in spring at budbreak, or in fall during or soon after leaf drop.